 Cobalt facts

-Cobalt is a hard, lustrous, silver-grey metal that is used mainly as a cathode material in lithium ion and other types of batteries.
-It is also used in powerful magnets, cutting tools and high-strength alloys in the aerospace, energy and defense sectors.
-Cobalt compounds have been used since antiquity as a pigment for pottery, glass, paints and other media.
+Cobalt is a hard, lustrous, silver-grey metal that is used mainly as a cathode material in lithium-ion and other types of batteries.
+It is also used in powerful magnets, cutting tools and high-strength alloys in the aerospace, energy and defence sectors.
+Cobalt compounds have been used since antiquity as a pigment (cobalt-blue) for pottery, glass, paints and other media.
 Additionally, cobalt plays a crucial role in human nutrition as a component of vitamin B12.

 Key facts